neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/evolution.md

 (day2_evolution)=
 ### Game theory

+There are many cases where the fitness associated with a particular behavior depends on what others are doing --that is, fitness is *frequency-dependent*.
+Thus, what is best will depend on what everyone else in the population is doing (and therefore on the likelihood of certain types of interactions with certain types of fitness consequences).
-The main difference between optimality theory and game theory is that game theory takes into account *selective pressure from conspecifics*.
+Therefore, the main difference between optimality theory and game theory is that game theory takes into account *selective pressure from conspecifics*.

 ---
 > ⏳ 10